Auth Code Flow + PKCE

 Enabling your app for PKCE in OneLogin

-In order to make use of PKCE you must enable it on your OpenId Connect app via the OneLogin admin portal.
+To use PKCE, enable it on your OpenId Connect app via the OneLogin admin portal.

-On the SSO tab of your apps settings change the Token Endpoint Authentication Method to None (PKCE)
+On the SSO tab in the Token Endpoint field, select None (PKCE) in the Authentication Method dropdown.

 Completing the flow

-Use our OpenId Connect API reference to make the two requests required to complete the flow.
+Use the OpenId Connect API reference to create the two requests required to complete the flow.